Translate / Traducir

 Barceló Quintal mentions Eulogio Duarte Troncoso as an issuer of vales al portador whilst Eulogio Duarte was mentioned as one of the houses fined in 1889ibid..

 We know of a series of cheques ($20, $50 and $100) printed by the American Bank Note Company with the name Eulogio Duarte on the counterfoil.
-However, as these are dated 1889 they will not have been ever issued.
+However, as these are dated 1889 they will not have ever been issued.

 The vignette on the $20 note was entitled "Express wagon".